sambhavsaxena/sambhavsaxena/data/blog/open-ide-architecture.md

 Why choose Render?
 Because... it is the only free of cost service to host server based apps remotely.
 I had to use a service like Render because I didn't want to host the server on my local machine, and I didn't want to pay for a service like Heroku.
 Render is a great service, it's servers are fast, and eats up less bandwidth per request, providing low latency.

 As a finished product, it still has several bugs to debug, and several features to add.
-But, I'm pretty happy with the current architecture, and I'm that I got to learn a lot more OS oriented concepts while working on this project.
+But, I'm pretty happy with the current architecture, and I'm happy that I got to learn a lot more OS oriented concepts while working on this project.

 #### What are the current problems?
 The current problems are: